The Simpsons season 1: Ratings

+The Simpsons' first season was Fox's first TV series to rank among a season's top 30 highest-rated shows.

-Critical and public response
+Critical response

 The first season of The Simpsons received positive reviews.
 On Rotten Tomatoes, the season has a 100% approval rating based on 18 critical reviews with an average rating of 8.5/10.
 The site's critical consensus reads: "The Simpsons first season proves a quickly addictive introduction to America's animated first family with a run of entertaining episodes that set the stage for a groundbreaking series."
-On Metacritic, a site which uses a weighted mean score, the season scored a 79/100 from six critics, translating to "generally favorable reviews".
+On Metacritic, a site which uses a weighted average, the season has a score of 79 out of 100 based on six critics' reviews, indicating "generally favorable reviews".
 However, the show was controversial from its beginning.
 The rebellious lead character at the time, Bart, frequently received no punishment for his misbehavior, which led some parents to characterize him as a poor role model for children.
-Several US public schools even banned The Simpsons merchandise and t-shirts, such as one featuring Bart and the caption "Underachiever ('And proud of it, man!')".
+Several American public schools even banned The Simpsons merchandise and t-shirts, such as one featuring Bart and the caption "Underachiever ('And proud of it, man!')".
 Despite the ban, The Simpsons merchandise sold well and generated US$2 billion in revenue during the first 14 months of sales.